 Directions & Parking

-The Twin Valley Trail (TVT) is located in Southwestern Ohio, just 20 minutes from downtown Dayton.
+The Twin Valley Trail (TVT) is located in Southwestern Ohio, less than 30 minutes from downtown Dayton.
 The trail system can be accessed from trail heads at multiple park locations within Germantown and Twin Creek MetroParks.

 Multiple trail heads allow the hiker to tailor his or her experience from day hikes of as little as 2 miles to 29 miles.
 By adding the other trail loops in both parks, the available trail system is over 43 miles.

 The Twin Valley Trail combines the existing network of trails in Germantown and Twin Creek MetroParks with a connection to create a longer, more integrated trail system.
 The three main components of the trail include: